-You cannot merely be nominated by a province and then choose to move another while you are still completing all of the requirements your nomination.
+You cannot merely be nominated by a province and then choose to move to another while you are still completing all of the requirements for your nomination.
 If you try to move to another area before your Confirmation of Permanent Residence (COPR), you can lose your PN and may even suffer consequences like deportation because you did not meet the requirements you first qualified under.

 When you get PR and have received your PR card you must still meet all of the residency requirements to help keep your legal status as a PR resident.
 This also includes following all the requirements under the Nominee program you first applied for.

 If you are a full resident who has lived in the country for 760 days and have a PR card, then you do have the option to move to another area of Canada.

 This is because there is less chance of you not fulfilling the requirement for your PR status.
 Most people normally choose to move at this stage of their PR process.